Naval Air Station Pensacola: Civilian employment

 Civilian employment began in April 1826, with the construction of the first buildings at the Pensacola Navy Yard, also known as the Warrington Navy Yard.
-Pensacola would later become one of the best equipped naval stations in the country but the early navy yard was beset with recruitment and labor problems.
-Skilled workers were simply unavailable locally, housing limited and living conditions in Pensacola rough.
-At first skilled tradesmen were recruited from Boston and other northern naval bases.
-Many of these new civilians employees were dissatisfied with local conditions and especially their wages and hours.
+Pensacola would later become one of the best equipped naval stations in the country, but the early navy yard was beset with recruitment and labor problems.
+Skilled workers were simply unavailable locally, housing limited, and living conditions in Pensacola rough.
+At first, skilled tradesmen were recruited from Boston and other northern naval bases.
+Many of these new civilian employees were dissatisfied with local conditions and especially their wages and hours.
 As a result, on 14 March 1827 was the first labor strike.
 Captain Melancthon Taylor Woolsey was able to make sufficient adjustments to the workday that the men returned to work after a couple of days.

 One factor that inhibited both military and civilian workers from remaining in Pensacola was the lack of an adequate hospital.
-On 3 November 1828, naval surgeon Isaac Hulse, physician in charge of the Naval Hospital in Barrancas Florida wrote Commodore Melanchthon Taylor Woolsey a status report.
+On 3 November 1828, naval surgeon Isaac Hulse, physician in charge of the Naval Hospital in Barrancas, wrote Commodore Melanchthon Taylor Woolsey a status report.
 His account covers the period of March to November 1828 and details the 66 sailors and marines admitted, their names and rank, diagnosis or the nature of their injury, and the date of their discharge or death.
-Mortality at Pensacola would remain high due to the prevalence of Yellow Fever and Malaria.
+Mortality at Pensacola would remain high due to the prevalence of yellow fever and malaria.
 Many naval officers and men considered the Navy Yard an unhealthy and potentially lethal assignment.
-For example, Naval Constructor Samuel Keep writing to his brother in July 1826 stated emphatically, "I shall not remain here unless I am obliged to do so."
-Despite heroic efforts by the medical community yellow fever would revisit the navy yard intermittently e.g. 1835, 1874, 1882, etc., the disease only coming under control with the work of Major Walter Reed in 1901.
+For example, Naval Constructor Samuel Keep, writing to his brother in July 1826, stated emphatically, "I shall not remain here unless I am obliged to do so."
+Despite heroic efforts by the medical community, yellow fever would revisit the navy yard intermittently, e.g. in 1835, 1874, 1882, etc., the disease only coming under control with the work of Major Walter Reed in 1901.